sdrangan/introml/sequence.md

 # Table of Contents

 Most units have four components:
-* **Lecture Notes**:  These are slides given in class.
+* **Lecture Notes**:  These are slides accompanying the class lecture.
 They include code snippets from the demos.
-Note the lecture and unit numbering do not align.
+Note that the lecture and unit numbering do not align.
-* **Demo**: The lectures also typically include one or more python demonstrations to illustrate the basic concepts.
+* **Demo**: These are python-based [Jupyter notebooks](http://jupyter.org/) for demonstrations given during the lectures.
 Some demos have a component that is done in class.
 The demos do not generally cover all topics, since some concepts are left for the students to figure out for themselves in the labs.